ScamsNOW!

 In-Depth

 As scam victims progress in their recovery journey, they may encounter a phase that feels deceptively like healing.
 During this period, victims often convince themselves that the scam “wasn’t as bad as it seemed.”
-This false calm can be a natural coping mechanism—denial and rationalization temporarily shield individuals from the overwhelming pain and loss they experienced.
+This false calm can be a natural coping mechanism, denial, and rationalizations that temporarily shields individuals from the overwhelming pain and loss they experienced.
 Victims might minimize the emotional toll, downplay the financial damage, or avoid revisiting the trauma altogether, believing that they have already moved past it.

 The challenge during this phase is to confront the full reality of the scam’s impact and remain committed to the recovery process.
 Recognizing the difference between genuine progress and avoidance is essential to achieving lasting healing.